How to Make Mulled Wine at Home

 You’ll find that these spices can provide a unique variation to the classic recipe, giving you a new take on a classic.

 Adding sugar into your mulled wine helps to reduce the heaviness of the alcohol, and it counteracts the strong spices.
 Stir the sugar into the wine early on in the process, as that will help it to dissolve into the wine, infusing it with sweetness and life.

-Honey and liqueurs can also be used in place of sugar, and it will add a whole new dimension to your wine’s flavours.
+Honey and liqueurs (like those two mentioned above) can also be used in place of sugar, and it will add a whole new dimension to your wine’s flavours.

 Follow the instructions carefully

 If you don’t, you may end up with something that looks and smells like mulled wine, but which tastes funky.
 Place the pot on the stove to heat for 10 to 15 minutes, keeping the heat nice and low.
 Don’t let the wine boil, as that will affect the flavours negatively.

 Once the mixture is heated (just before boiling), remove it from the stove and let it sit for half an hour.
 This will infuse the drink with flavour, making the mulled wine come alive.
 After the wine has sat, reheat it and enjoy.

 Instead of making mulled wine with only red wine, why not try making your own using white wine?
 The lighter, brighter flavours of white wine pair beautifully with lemon, rosemary, thyme, vanilla, and lighter spices.

 You can even make it with cider, as well as apple and pear juice for alcohol-free versions of mulled wine.